Let go of fear. Hire an editor.

 So take courage.
 Seek help if you get stuck with your manuscript.
 You can do that even if you haven't finished your novel yet.

 Showing your work to a professional may be scary, but in the end, it'll take your text to a whole new level, at least it did for me.
-Give your story the text it deserves.
+So give your story the text it deserves.
 It pays to overcome your fears.

 My novel City of Lies would not exist without the help of my editor Lisa Vo Dieu.
 Thanks!